Chilliwack/visual_studio_code_demo/README.md

 ## Conclusions:

 I am sure there are a ton of other great stuff one can do with Visual Studio Code.
-Hopefully this tutorial has heightened your interest.
+Hopefully, this tutorial has heightened your interest.